 Tim Cook earned a bachelor’s degree in industrial engineering from Auburn University and an MBA from Duke University, where he was a Fuqua Scholar.
 Today, he’s the CEO of Apple.

-Before reaching the executive level at Apple, Cook, who has a net worth of $650 million, worked for Compaq and IBM.
+Before reaching the executive level at Apple, Cook, who has a net worth of $650 million, according to Celebrity Net Worth, worked for Compaq and IBM.

 College: University of Southern California

-Marc Benioff, who has a net worth $6.7 billion, was a pioneer of cloud computing and now serves as the chairman and CEO of Salesforce.
+Marc Benioff, who has a net worth of $6.9 billion, according to Forbes, was a pioneer of cloud computing and now serves as the chairman and co-CEO of Salesforce.
 He earned a bachelor’s degree in business administration from the University of Southern California in 1986.
 He enjoyed college so much that he never severed ties — he currently serves on the school’s board of trustees.

 College: Ithaca College

-Disney CEO Bob Iger has a net worth of $350 million.
+Disney CEO Bob Iger has a net worth of $350 million, according to Celebrity Net Worth.
 Before he saved Disney, Iger graduated from Ithaca College in 1973, where he cut his teeth in one of the toughest gigs in show business.
-Intent on landing a television career, Iger spent five hard winter months working as a local weatherman in notoriously frigid Ithaca, N.Y.
+Intent on landing a television career, Iger spent five hard winter months working as a local weatherman in notoriously frigid Ithaca, New York.

 College: Tufts University and Harvard University